 When this process does not work correctly, sugar remains circulating in the blood, causing health problems.

-Prolonged periods of high sugar levels in the blood can damage many areas of the body, including the feet.
+Prolonged periods of high sugar levels in the blood can cause nerve damage and circulation problems, which can injure the feet.

-In this article, we look at the foot problems that can occur in people with unmanaged or poorly managed diabetes and how to manage these effects.
+In this article, we look at foot problems that can occur in people with unmanaged or poorly managed diabetes and discuss how to prevent and manage these effects.